wlonk/arcadia/arcadia.md

   * Relationships
   * Feelings

-Make htem have distinct relationships with each of the PCs.
+Make them have distinct relationships with each of the PCs.

 Make them want things from and of the PCs, and act towards those desires.
 What do they do offscreen?